 Try the benefits calculator to see what help you can get.

 Who can claim?

-- Tenants living in council property, privately rented accommodation (the allowance for these tenants is known as Local Housing Allowance (LHA) and the rates are set separately (download our sheet on current LHA rates), hostels and housing association accommodation.
+- Tenants living in council property, privately rented accommodation (the allowance for these tenants is known as Local Housing Allowance (LHA) and the rates are set separately (current LHA rates), hostels and housing association accommodation.

 Housing Benefit is affected if somebody is a Student or self-employed or a person from abroad.

 If you are of working age it is likely you will need to claim Universal Credit for help with your housing costs.
 You should claim Housing Benefit if you

 - have been placed in temporary accommodation by the council's housing team

 - have the Severe Disability Premium included in your assessment for any of the previously mention benefits (from 16 January 2019)

 If you need help with your rent and do not meet the above criteria please visit Universal Credit for further information on the support available.